cratuki/interface_script_py/README.md

 When there are different assumptions between the sender and receiver, the receiver will fail-fast.

-## Key idea: All fields are sent as string
+# Key idea: All fields are sent as string

 This format forces the receiver to parse away from strings for all fields.
 For this reason, it should be more robust in practice than interchange formats which have unenforced typing. (e.g. think of a time when you have received NaN in a JSON message, and struggled to work out what was doing on.)

-# Where you could use it
+# Useful for

 Configuration files.

 Files being sent between systems.

 Bespoke network protocols.

 # Setup